rarimo/unforgettable-sdk/examples/react-native/README.md

 ⚠️ **This is an example app for demonstration purposes.**

 In production:
-- Never log private keys to console
+- Never log or display private keys in plaintext
 - Use React Native Keychain or Secure Storage for sensitive data
+- Implement proper error handling
-- Implement proper authentication before displaying keys
+- Add authentication before displaying keys
-- Add biometric authentication (Face ID/Touch ID)
+- Consider using biometric authentication
-- Use HTTPS for all network communications
-- Implement proper error handling and user feedback
-- Add rate limiting for polling

 ## Known Limitations